 Iron deficiency can also heighten the chances of lead poisoning in kids.
 A study by the Science of the Total Environment found that high iron intake and adequate iron stores can lower the risk of lead poisoning among children (13).

-Other problems associated with iron deficiency include weakened immunity, pregnancy complications, intellectual impairments in children, etc.
+Other problems associated with iron deficiency include weakened immunity, pregnancy complications, reduced sperm, mood disorders, joint pain, reduced sperm, mood disorders, joint pain, intellectual impairments in children, etc.

 Though iron is extremely important in our body, its excessive consumption can also be very dangerous.
 Following are the adverse effects associated with iron overdose: